CHIP is the core curriculum of our lifestyle intervention program.

 - 18 videos followed by small group discussions

 - 8 large group visits with a medical provider

 - (Billed to your insurance.
 No co-pay or deductible for qualified insured patients.)

 - Curriculum kit:

 The support you need to succeed!

 What is ClubCHIP?

-- Monthly group meetings to help participants continue with their new lifestyle.
+- Weekly group meetings to help participants with their new lifestyle

 Stories of CHIP graduates: How their lives are just beginning again